liborty/rstats/README.md

 Its methods operate on one slice of generic data and take no arguments.
 For example, `s.amean()` returns the arithmetic mean of the data in slice `s`.
-These methods are checked and will report all kinds of errors, such as an empty input.
+Some of these methods are checked and will report all kinds of errors, such as an empty input.
 This means you have to call `.unwrap()` or something similar on their  results.

 Included in this trait are:

 * means (arithmetic, geometric and harmonic),
 * standard deviations,
 * linearly weighted means (useful for time dependent data analysis),
-* median and quartiles.
+* median and quartiles,
+* autocorrelation, entropy
+* linear transformation to [0,1],
+* other measures and vector algebra operators

-### Vecf64
+### Vecg

-Vector algebra implemented on one or two `&[f64]` slices of any length (dimensionality):
+Vector algebra operations between two slices `&[T]`, `&[U]` of any length (dimensionality):

-* Vector algebra
+* Vector additions, subtractions, products and other relationships and measures.
-* Autocorrelation, Pearson's, Spearman's and Kendall's correlations.
+* Pearson's, Spearman's and Kendall's correlations.
-* Linear transformation to [0,1], etc.

-This trait is sometimes unchecked (for speed), so some caution with data is advisable.
+This trait is unchecked (for speed), so some caution with data is advisable.

 ### Vecu8

-* Some vector algebra as above for vectors of u8 (bytes).
+* Some vector algebra as above that can be made more efficient when the end type happens to be u8 (bytes).
 * Frequency count of bytes by their values (Histogram or Probability Density Function).
 * Entropy measures in units of e (using natural logarithms).